Why Narcissists Thrive on Chaos

 Posted May 05, 2018

-It might strike you that people who insist on coming across as unbelievably busy and harried actually enjoy this constant state of confused over-commitment.
-Sure, you think, they may indeed have important jobs or roles in life, but there must be a way they can be better organized and calmer.
-As it turns out their continually chaotic lives may be a function of a high degree of narcissism.
-They may not actually enjoy the state of frenzy, but instead are driven to give off this impression to cover up their own feelings of despair and lack of importance.
-According to Pennsylvania State University’s Sindes Dawood and Aaron Pincus, people high in the pathological type of narcissism are likely to experience the extreme high of feeling that they rule the world, but when things don’t turn out as planned, become despondent and out of control.
+It might strike you that people who insist on coming across as unbelievably busy and harried might actually enjoy this constant state of confused over-commitment.
+Sure, you think, they may have important jobs or roles in life, but there must be a way they could be better organized and calmer.
+As it turns out, their continually chaotic lives may be a function of a high degree of narcissism.
+They may not actually enjoy the state of frenzy, but instead are driven to give off this impression to cover up feelings of despair and lack of importance.
+According to Pennsylvania State University’s Sindes Dawood and Aaron Pincus, people high in the pathological type of narcissism are likely to experience the extreme high of feeling that they rule the world, but when things don’t turn out as planned, can become despondent and out of control.
 The disruption they cause in everyone else’s lives, according to this view, is part of the pattern of needing to fuel their sense of self-importance.

 Self-sacrificing self-enhancement would be tapped by asking individuals to state whether they cover up their grandiosity by appearing to be making sacrifices.
 This might be the facet of pathological narcissism that comes closest to the idea of trying to seem important by creating a sense of chaos.
 After all, if you’re working so hard on behalf of others, how could you be accused of trying to make yourself seem important?
 All of that hard work, according to this view, necessarily means you have to be in a hurried rush and can’t bother to pause.

 The narcissistic trait of contingent self-esteem means that you need others to admire you in order to feel good about yourself, and entitlement rage means that you become furious when you don’t get it.
 Hiding the self and devaluing others, as forms of vulnerable narcissism, further reinforce your tendency to protect yourself from being seen for who you are or seen as worse than other people.